RenderKit/ospray/README.txt

   --renderer : Use a given renderer
   --radius : Set the radius of the rendered streamlines

+  Manipulator modes:
+    The model viewer has two modes that can be used to view a given model.
+An orbiting camera, and a free flying camera.
+By default we start with the orbiting camera.

   Keyboard and mouse commands:
     Orbit :
     W : Orbit camera up